The Best Natural Cleaning Products for Bathrooms

-2. BEST GREEN PICK FOR TOILETS: Method Antibacterial Toilet Bowl Cleaner
+4. BEST FOR TOILETS: Method Antibacterial Toilet Bowl Cleaner

 Another antibacterial toilet cleaner, this one from innovative Method relies on citric acid and essential oils to banish germs, which it does just as effectively as bleach.
 Added ingredients lactic acid and glucoside help dissolve and prevent soap scum, and they impart a pleasant spearmint smell too.
 No heavy-duty scrubbing required.
 Simply squirt inside the bowl and flush.
 You can even apply the Method Toilet Bowl Cleaner to the lid and/ or seat—without risking damage to the material, be it plastic or porcelain or other.